Afro-lingo/NaijaSenti/README.md

 Update (02/10/2022): Send me email (shamsuddeen2004 at gmail.com) if you need NaijaSenti Dataset.
 We can send you anonymized dataset.

+## Citation

+If you use this data in your work, please cite:

 ```bibtex